digideskio/kubernetes/docs/proposals/component-registration.md

 // ComponentCondition describes one aspect of the state of a component type ComponentCondition struct {
-	// Type of condition: Pending, Running, or Terminated Type ComponentConditionType `json:"type"`
+	// Type of condition: Alive or Ready
+	Type ComponentConditionType `json:"type"`
 	// Status of the condition: True, False, or Unknown Status ConditionStatus `json:"status"`